Nervous about recording your audition? Don’t be! You can record your audition using your smart phone. We’ve broken it down into three easy steps.

 - You’ll need

-- 1 or 2 dance or movement pieces showing your level and styles of dance
+- One or two dance or movement pieces showing your ability and experience in different styles of dance

 - If you’re having trouble choosing contrasting material, here are some tips: